-I’ll never forget the conference call I had with a client that was getting ready to retire from the company she had worked for 20 plus years.
-She had saved as much as life had allowed her to and most was invested in the stock of the company that employed her all that time.
+I’ll never forget the conference call I had with a client who was getting ready to retire from the company she had worked for 20-plus years.
+She had saved as much as life had allowed her to, and most was invested in the stock of the company which employed her all that time.

 What is Net Unrealized Appreciation Anyhow?

-IRC 402 allows employees to take a lump-sum distribution of their qualified plan, pay ordinary income tax on the cost basis and then long-term capital gains on the growth, even if they sell it the same day.
+IRC 402 allows employees to take a lump-sum distribution of their qualified plan, pay ordinary income tax on a cost basis, and then pay long-term capital gains on the growth, even if they sell it the same day.
 Does this sound too good to be true?

 Qualifications For NUA To Work:

 In order to set up an NUA, there’s a long list of requirements that must be met:

 - The employee must take a lump-sum distribution from the retirement plan.

 - No partial distributions are permitted – the lump sum distribution must take place within one year of a) separation from your employer, b) reaching the minimum age for distribution, c) becoming disabled, or d) being deceased.

 - The distribution must include all assets from all accounts sponsored by and held through the same employer